AnyaJajodia/bootcamp/topics/Data Analytics/R/README.md

 # R language

 The R-language has a steep learning curve, so focus and pay attention.
 Its is a specialised language created for Data Analysis and Statistical Predictive Modeling.
-Google recommended.
+It is not a general-purpose programming language.

+Google recommended for Data Analysis.

 ## R-Framework with R-Studio